asmithrisin/pinteresting/README.md

-# One Month Rails
+# OneMonth Rails

-This is the pinteresing sample application for
+This is the oaktresting sample application for
 [*One Month Rails*] (http:onemonthrails.com)

 by Adam SR